Diagnostic

 Default severity: Warning

 References to undefined global variables, detected during lowering analysis.
-This diagnostic is reported on change (as you type), providing immediate feedback.
+This diagnostic provides immediate feedback as you type.

 Example: